pishoyg/coptic/README.md

 ### Learner Convenience TODO's

+1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)

+1. Reassess whether Anki is your best bid.
+Learn about alternatives.
+The fact that the iOS version is paid will deter many learners!

 1. **Export accurate timestamps.** (7-8 hours)

-   Running the generation script twice produces a `diff`, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
-This is likely due to the timestamps that the notes are recorded with.
+   1. Reimporting (supposedly identical data) produces the message "notes were used to update existing ones."
+This is evidently due to the timestamps that the notes are recorded with.
 The newer timestamps make Anki think that the cards are newer, hence it updates everything.
+This causes the following
-This results in these problems:
+   problems:

-   - Local changes would be overridden.
+   - Any changes that a user makes to a note get overridden, even if the note content is one that the user has intentionally modified.
-   - The sync message is misleading or lacking useful information.
+   - The sync message is misleading, and lacks information that would otherwise be useful.
+   - The exported package size is unnecessarily large.
+We need only export the new notes.

-   If some notes are identical to ones that have already been exported, they should retain their old timestamps. `genanki` doesn't have native support for per-note timestamps, neither does it support reading an existing package and comparing the new data against it.
+   If some notes are identical to ones that have already been exported, they should retain their old timestamps, and the new notes should acquire new timestamps.
+This should solve all of the problems above.
+   `genanki` doesn't have native support for per-note timestamps, neither does it support reading an existing package and comparing the new data against it.
 So we will likely have to do lots of manual work to solve the problem.

-1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)

-1. Until the above is materialized, reassess whether Anki is your best bid.
-   Learn about alternatives.
-The fact that the iOS version is paid will deter many learners!
+   One idea that comes to mind is to export **untimestamped** data first to a TSV, rather than a package directly, to make processing either.
+We can use versioning, and export a new TSV every time we rerun the script.
+Then we can have another script whose sole purpose is:
+   1. Compare two TSV's containing notes, and
+   1. Use `genanki` to generate a package *containing only the delta* between the two versions.

+   This will facilitate testing.
+A developer can `diff` two TSVs to find out what changes (if any) their code has introduced.
+(Although there is an existing plan to enable testing by using a dummy timestamp, though this will only make it possible to check for equality, rather than print a human-readable `diff`).

+   Learners who synchronize their data will only have the old notes overridden.

 ### Collaborator Convenience TODO's